jonathan-beebe/somethingkindawierd.github.com/_wip/typescript-without-lint.md

 When I first tried TypeScript it was like trudging through knee-high mud.
 I am fairly proficient in JavaScript.
 I use Swift daily.
 I’m getting aquainted with Kotlin.
 So picking up TypeScript should feel natural.
 But it wasn’t.
 I began to feel something was wrong.
 Maybe something was wrong with me.

 My more familiar tools, e.g. Xcode + Swift, or Kotlin + Android Studio, offer real time feedback on my code’s fitness.
 If I misspell something then the editor immediately underlines it.
 If I misformat some syntax, or forget a property, or whatever, the toolchain guides me towards the solution.
-Swift is particularly good at this.

 _The compiler is a learning tool!_